riot-appstore/ota-suit-test-server/README.md

 ## Usage

-This package installs a script called `ota-suit-server`.
+This package installs an ota security microservice.
+Currently in PoC state.

 To run in Docker:

 docker build -t otaserver .
-docker run -p 4000:80 otaserver
+sh start.sh